Please read the following information before leaving for your expedition.

 Do not eat any wild plants—some are toxic.
-Some also cause irritation when you come in contact with them; wear long sleeves and pants to avoid this.
+Some also irritate when you come in contact with them; wear long sleeves and pants to avoid this.

 Malaria is common.
-Bring and take a malaria prophylaxis, and wear long sleeves and pants as protection from mosquito bites (and other biting insects).
+Bring and take malaria prophylaxis and wear long sleeves and pants as protection from mosquito bites (and other biting insects).
 The project accommodations provide mosquito nets—use them.
-Also use insect repellent at all times, particularly at dawn and dusk when mosquitoes and other insects are more prevalent.
+Also, always use insect repellent, particularly at dawn and dusk when mosquitoes and other insects are more prevalent.
 You may also encounter other biting and stinging insects.
 If you have allergies to stings or bites, clearly indicate them on your medical form and bring any appropriate medication.
 Inform field staff where you keep them when you arrive.

-Other insects you might encounter include ants—there are many in camp, some of which bite.
+Other insects you might encounter include ants—many in camp, some of which bite.
 You’ll soon learn which areas to avoid.
 Be especially careful when wearing flip-flops.
 Jigger flies are generally found in villages, and you best avoid them by wearing closed-toe shoes.

 Mango flies, which burrow under human skin to lay larvae, are present in Uganda.
-You can best avoid by having camp staff iron all clothing, after washing and before wear, and by hanging your laundry to dry indoors.
-NOTE: Undergarments will not be washed by camp staff as this is considered private.
-Volunteers should wash their own underwear if necessary and dry these items in their rooms.
+You can best avoid them by having camp staff iron all clothing after washing and before wear and by hanging your laundry to dry indoors.
+NOTE: Camp staff will not wash undergarments as this is considered private.
+Volunteers should wash their underwear if necessary and dry them in their rooms.

 We will brief you on how to avoid the venomous snakes that live in the area.
-Never enter the forest alone and immediately alert a staff member if you see a snake.
+Only enter the forest with a staff member; immediately alert a staff member if you see a snake.

-Generally, the interior of the forest comfortably cool, but it can get extremely hot outside the forest (up to 35°C), which may cause sunburn and dehydration.
-Avoid long sun exposure, wear protective clothing and a hat, and drink lots of fluids.
+Generally, the forest's interior is comfortably cool, but it can get extremely hot outside the forest (up to 35°C), which may cause sunburn and dehydration.
+Avoid prolonged sun exposure, wear protective clothing and a hat, and drink fluids.

 We may occasionally get rained on in the field.
 Always carry rain gear in your backpack and wear sturdy, waterproof boots with good tread.
 Poor weather may cause branches to fall.
 We will stop forest research activities if severe weather conditions persist.

-You will stay and work in wooden buildings, and therefore must follow strict fire prevention protocol.
+You will stay and work in wooden buildings and must follow strict fire prevention protocols.
 Smoking is prohibited at the accommodations and field sites.

-You may wish to help with cooking at the camp, which is optional.
-There is a risk of burns from the gas or wood cookers, and a risk of food poisoning.
+You can help with cooking at the camp, which is optional.
+There is a risk of burns from the gas or wood cookers and food poisoning.
 Ask for help if you’re using the wood cooker, and always wash your hands before preparing food.

 Political demonstrations sometimes take place throughout Uganda.
-Such demonstrations have on occasion turned violent.
-Avoid any protests, demonstrations and large public gatherings; do not stop to photograph them.
+Such demonstrations have, on occasion, turned violent.
+Avoid protests, demonstrations, and large public gatherings; do not stop to photograph them.
 Terrorism is also an ongoing and indiscriminate threat in Uganda; several bomb attacks have occurred in the last few years.
 Exercise caution and always be vigilant.
 In the unlikely event of banditry, do not try to defend property—personal safety should come first.
-All of this activity all tends to happen in major cities and border regions, and are not likely at the project site.
+Such activity tends to happen in major cities and border regions and is not likely at the project site.
 However, always stay alert and aware, particularly when traveling through Entebbe and Kampala to the project site, and follow advice from local authorities and hotel personnel.
-When in public areas, particularly tourist destinations, do not flaunt money or valuables and be aware of your surroundings and belongings at all times.
+In public areas, particularly tourist destinations, do not flaunt money or valuables; always be aware of your surroundings and belongings.
 Leave unnecessary valuables at home.
 Petty crime rates are high in the larger cities.
 We strongly advise you not to walk alone, especially at night and in urban areas.

 This project location is fairly secure, and we often leave doors unlocked.
-But it’s always best practice to keep valuables hidden.
+Nonetheless, it is always best practice to keep valuables hidden.

 The forest has some streams and small rivers, over which logs may have been put to enable crossing.
-These logs can be slippery, so cross with care and test the log’s strength before crossing.
+These logs can be slippery, so cross carefully and test the log’s strength before crossing.
 We will not cross streams deeper than ankle height via the riverbed.

-Follow normal swimming pool rules if visiting the Kinyara Sugar Works pool on the recreational day.
-We advise you against taking any boats or ferries on Lake Albert or Lake Victoria due to their poor safety records and the likelihood of overcrowding.
+Follow standard swimming pool rules if visiting the Kinyara Sugar Works pool on the recreational day.
+We advise you to refrain from taking any boats or ferries on Lake Albert or Lake Victoria due to their poor safety records and the likelihood of overcrowding.

-The nearest clinic is at minimum a 25-minute drive from the project site, and the nearest fully equipped hospital is in Kampala, at least four hours away.
-Transportation times may vary due to road conditions, traffic, weather, etc. If you have a chronic condition which could require immediate medical care (e.g. heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.
+The nearest clinic is at minimum a 25-minute drive from the project site, and the closest fully equipped hospital is in Kampala, at least four hours away.
+Transportation times may vary due to road conditions, traffic, weather, etc. If you have a chronic condition that could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.

 Zoonotic diseases (those transmissible between humans and animals; the flu is most virulent) are of major concern.
-We’ve not had any cases in the past, but we know that, since we’re working with habituated chimpanzees, the risk of disease transmission is high.
+We’ve not had any cases in the past, but we know that the risk of disease transmission is high since we’re working with habituated chimpanzees.
 We have strict research protocols to temper this risk.

-Lastly, malaria is highly endemic in most parts of Uganda and there is a risk of contracting the disease.
+Malaria is highly endemic in most parts of Uganda, and there is a risk of contracting the disease.
 Traveler’s diarrhea affects many international travelers.

-If you feel ill once you return from your trip, make sure you inform your doctor that you have recently returned from a tropical region.
+If you feel ill once you return from your trip, inform your doctor that you have recently returned from a tropical region.

 A few notes on vaccinations and treatment:

-Malaria: Uganda is a malarial area and researchers have contracted the disease.
+- Malaria: Uganda is a malarial area, and researchers have contracted the disease.
 Local Plasmodium strains are thought to be resistant to Paludrine and Chloroquine.
-You should speak to a physician before arriving in Uganda and bring an anti-malarial that is best for you.
+Before arriving in Uganda, you should speak to a physician and bring the best antimalarial for you.
 Both Doxycycline and Mefloquine (Lariam) are available in Uganda.
 Malarone is not available.

-Rabies: Vaccinations are generally recommended for this expedition given the potential contact with wildlife and the prevalence of loose and stray dogs.
-The rabies pre-exposure vaccination consists of three doses over a 28-day period.
-Please be sure to consult your physician or travel health clinic well before your expedition to ensure that you have time for the full vaccination series.
+- Rabies: Vaccinations are generally recommended for this expedition, given the potential contact with wildlife and the prevalence of loose and stray dogs.
+The rabies pre-exposure vaccination consists of three doses over 28 days.
+Please consult your physician or travel health clinic before your expedition to ensure you have time for the full vaccination series.
 If you have previously been vaccinated, a booster shot may be required.

 Whether you have been vaccinated or not, always avoid loose and stray dogs.
-The pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in event of a delay in treatment.
+The pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment.
+Still, it does provide additional protection against the disease in the event of a delay in treatment.
 In addition, bites or scratches should be immediately and thoroughly washed with soap, clean water, and a topical povidone-iodine solution or ethanol.

-Note: Globally there is currently a shortage of the standard rabies immune globulin, which is used to treat bite victims who have NOT had the pre-exposure vaccine against rabies.
-In 2013 some key hospitals in Uganda had no availability of this immune globulin.
+Note: Globally, there is currently a shortage of the standard rabies immune globulin used to treat bite victims who have NOT had the pre-exposure vaccine against rabies.
+In 2013, some key hospitals in Uganda had no availability of this immune globulin.
 Please consider this when discussing the vaccination with your doctor.

-Yellow Fever: A vaccine protecting against yellow fever is available, although pregnant women and immune-compromised individuals cannot be vaccinated.
+- Yellow Fever: A vaccine against yellow fever is available, although pregnant women and immune-compromised individuals cannot be vaccinated.

 Your home country may require a certificate of vaccination for re-entry if you travel to an area where yellow fever is endemic.

-Note: In recent years there has been a shortage of the yellow fever vaccine across the US.
-It is recommended that you discus the vaccination and availability in your area with your doctor as soon as possible.
+Note: In recent years, there has been a shortage of the yellow fever vaccine across the US.
+You should discuss the vaccination and availability in your area with your doctor as soon as possible.